PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 *Cherry MX switch - brown / C³Equalz X TKC Tangerine Switches / Gateron Oil King / NovelKey Cream*

 ---
-***TLDR;*** The feel of a keeb is very different from a membrane or laptop keyboard.
+***TLDR; 🏷️*** The feel of a keeb is very different from a membrane or laptop keyboard.
 It's more tactile and responsive, and it's perfect for precise and accurate typing.
 It's also more satisfying to type on, thanks to the switches.

 ---